Tag

 Remember that depending on your processor, it could be that your computer is just utilizing the resources available to it in an efficient manner under heavy workloads.
 High-end CPUs are able to handle all manner of multitasking, but budget processors may not be able to run multiple resource-heavy programs at once.

-If you are currently not running any additional programs, your CPU usage should be anywhere between 1% and 10% just through Windows alone.
+If you are currently not running any additional programs, your CPU usage should be anywhere between 1% and 10% just through Windows processes alone.
 Anything higher than that on an idle PC means that something might be wrong.
 However, if you’re playing a game or even have multiple browser windows open, the CPU usage will climb accordingly.

 If you’re unsure whether your CPU usage is too high, here are a few indicators to look out for: